smartsdk-inaoe/smartsdk-inaoe.github.io/docs/userManual.md

-# Manual of the Smart Security Application
+# Manual of the Smart Security Application: ViVA

 ## Requirements